Legislative Action Tips

 - Plan any call or visit carefully.
 Organize your thoughts ahead of time and bring notes to help you stay on track.
 Prepare a one-page fact sheet concerning your issue to leave with the legislator.
 This will help him or her better retain the message.

-For more information about the Florida Sheriffs Association Legislative Program, contact Assistant Executive Director, Matt Dunagan.
+For more information about the Florida Sheriffs Association Legislative Program, contact Deputy Executive Director, Matt Dunagan.